 A south sound gem, Northwest Trek is fun for all ages (I really think so, not just saying so!) – they have all kinds of Northwest animals including moose, bear, birds, mountain goat and more.
 You can walk around the park, then hop aboard the tram (free with admission) for a fun ride through open terrain, full of animals.

 The Snoqualmie park and free viewing area are open from dawn until dusk.
-Unfortunately the hiking trail is closed until 2013 due to some construction, but the observation platform is open.
+There is a hiking trail and a viewing platform that is wheelchair accessible.

 Pick your own berries